Cala Marmassen; small cove of rocks with deep and transparent waters

 Services and features

-Cala Marmassen is a small cove of rocks, pebbles and gravel located near Puerto de Andratx, in the west of Mallorca.
+Cala Marmassen is a small cove of rocks, pebbles and gravel located near Puerto de Andratx, in the southwest of Mallorca.
 The shore of the cove is about 70 m long and the width is highly variable, barely between 3 and 5 m on the shore, but with areas of up to 20 m on the lower cliffs next to the cove.

 The cove is located in an urbanized area but does not have easy access